atsaloli/cicd/01_20-installing-gitlab-ci.md

 ## Setting up your CI/CD infrastructure
 ### Configure `docker` group

-Add non-root "gitlab-runner" user to the docker group to allow it to use Docker:
+Add non-root "gitlab-runner" user to "docker" group so it can use Docker fully:

 ```console
 sudo usermod -aG docker gitlab-runner

 ```
+---

 ## Setting up your CI/CD infrastructure
 ### Locating the config file for Runner Server